 Sclerotherapy or Vein Removal Hand veins can be lightened or eliminated with procedures such as sclerotherapy, whereby a foam solution is injected into a blood vessel, forcing the blood to travel away from unsightly spider veins and onto healthier routes, diminishing their appearance.
 A phlebectomy, meanwhile, is the actual removal of large hand veins, permanently eliminating unsightly bulges.

-Microdermabrasion and Chemical Peels According to WebMD, chemical peels employ various solutions to chemically slough off top superficial layers of skin to reveal fresher skin underneath - and can be used to treat dark spots on the hands along with other parts of the body.
+Microdermabrasion and Chemical Peels Chemical peels employ various solutions to chemically slough off top superficial layers of skin to reveal fresher skin underneath - and can be used to treat dark spots on the hands along with other parts of the body.
 Microdermabrasion involves using a hand-held device to physically abrade dead layers of skin, and can help improve the appearance of hyperpigmented hands.

-Skin Excision According to the American Society for Aesthetic Plastic Surgery, hand enhancements can also include surgery to excise excess skin that is loose on the hands.
+Skin Excision Hand enhancements can also include surgery to excise excess skin that is loose on the hands.

 Hand Rejuvenation Cost